SheepSenpai/It_Stalks/README.md

 # It_Stalks
 Mobile Horror Game

-This are the Unity folders with my Assets, this is only to show the Source-Code.
+These are the Unity folders with my Assets, this is only to show the Source-Code.
 This is not a runable version of the Game,